Introduction: DIY Car Crash Test to Show the Importance of Seat Belt & Air Bag

 So before we start I would like to begin with some simple questions to you all.

 How often you think about wearing a seat belt when inside a car??
 How often you make sure that your kids or your family always buckled up while inside a car??
 Are you that person who ignores seat belt during a short drive??

 Likewise there are tonnes of other related questions regarding this and it’s a truth that many of us would admit that we are not properly concerned about car safety.

 Studies reveal that from 2011 to 2015, an estimated 343,000 children ages 8-14 were injured while traveling in passenger vehicles, and an additional 1,692 children were killed.
 A full 50% of those who died were unrestrained at the time of the crash.
 The numbers seems shocking right??
-Then probably it get worse if we include the death count from age 8 to 50.
+Then probably it would get worse if we include the death count from age 8 to 50.
 If putting a seat belt hardly takes around 10 seconds then why does these accidents happen so??
 Can’t people even bare 10 seconds??
 I believe that the simple answer is either ignorance or lack of knowledge from the side of people.
 So I think the solution for this could be creating an awareness and what I’m trying to do is just that.
-You could either continue reading or ignore this is totally up to you but one thing I could assure you is that if the kids and their parents find some time during weekends to try this project it will be a great experience and may even save their life one day .
-Being that said let get into the project
+You could either continue reading or ignore this and it's totally up to you but one thing I could assure you is that if the kids and their parents find some time during weekends to try this project it will be a great experience and may even save their life one day in future .
+Being that said lets get into the project

 Let’s get started......